ryanstpierre/boulder.codes/README.md

 The site is configured to deploy to Cloudflare Pages using the custom domain `buildersroom.boulder.codes`.

+### Cloudflare GitHub Integration

+This site uses Cloudflare Pages' built-in GitHub integration for automatic deployments:

+1. When changes are pushed to the connected GitHub repository, Cloudflare automatically detects the changes
+2. Cloudflare Pages builds the site according to the configured build settings
+3. The built site is automatically deployed to Cloudflare's global network

+No additional setup is required once the GitHub repository is connected to your Cloudflare Pages project.

+#### Cloudflare Pages Build Configuration

+When connecting your GitHub repository to Cloudflare Pages, use these build settings:

+- **Build command:** `npm run build`
+- **Build output directory:** `out`
+- **Node.js version:** 18.x (or newer)

+This ensures Cloudflare Pages correctly builds and serves the Next.js static export.

 ### Using the Deployment Script

 For convenience, you can use the included deployment script: